strahinjapopovic/server-note-router/README.md

 <a id="usage-info"></a>
 ## Usage Info

 Application can be used for recording notes to better manage your time during the day and over the week.
+Deployed applicaton can be accessed over following link [On Render Live Web Service](https://server-note-router.onrender.com/).

 <a id="contributing-guidelines"></a>
 ## Contributing Guidelines